What is Diamond Symmetry?

 Like other quality factors, the GIA has established well-defined grades for diamond symmetry.

-Excellent means that the size and location of the facets are perfect, the location of the other diamond features, like the table and culet, crown and pavilion are all even and located in the correct places.
+This means that the size and location of the facets are perfect, the location of the other diamond features, like the table and culet, crown and pavilion are all even and located in the correct places.
 The diamonds shape when viewed overhead is either perfectly round, or with fancy cuts, perfectly symmetrical.

-Very Good means that the diamonds faceting is nearly perfect, and only slight imperfections exist in either the location or shape of the facets, but overall the diamond appears generally symmetrical.
+This means that the diamonds faceting is nearly perfect, and only slight imperfections exist in either the location or shape of the facets, but overall the diamond appears generally symmetrical.

-Good means that the diamond does have apparent imperfections in the arrangement and shape of the facets, or the location of the other diamond features like the culet or table, which may be off center or misaligned.
+This means that the diamond does have apparent imperfections in the arrangement and shape of the facets, or the location of the other diamond features like the culet or table, which may be off center or misaligned.
 Likewise the pavilion and crown areas may not be aligned to each other and be off center.

-Fair or Poor means that the diamond has noticeable and distinct imperfections.
+This means that the diamond has noticeable and distinct imperfections.
 In round diamonds, it is likely that the diamonds width and length are different, the facets may be poorly shaped, and the features of the diamond may not be in the correct locations.

 Which Symmetry Grade Should you Buy?